nicolaigj/100-days-of-code/R1/r1-log.md

 #### Health
 Dentist today, not easy eating lunch!
 Had dessert though, not that healthy, but it was the only way I could have some calories.

+### R1D15
+I skipped a couple of days because of millitary service and no access to computer of any sort.
+Continue on day 15 even though it has passed more days in calendar time.

+#### Coding
+Started on coding on articles.html.

+#### Health
+Nice to have a lot of vegetables after dry freezed food in the army.
+Had awesome homemade pasta and homemade spicy tomato sauce for dinner.